patrykkaczynski/.NET/Windows Forms/Magic Barrier/README.md

 The application refers to iconic Gothic game (first part of Gothic), where the main character (unnamed prisoner) has been thrown inside the mining colony.
 Conesquently, he does everything to damage a magic barrier and get out of this place.

 User can select one of 4 friends of the main character who have got individual, initial bonuses.
-It is necessary to gather 5000 magical ore nuggets and recruit 13 magicians (6 fire magicians, 6 water magicians, 1 necromancer) in order to detonate an ore mound.
+It is necessary to gather 5000 magical ore nuggets and recruit 13 magicians (6 fire magicians, 6 water magicians, 1 necromancer) in order to detonate an ore mound and win a game.
-Additionally, positive and negative events occur in the game which depends on time and current state of units.
+Additionally, positive and negative events occur during the game.
+They depend on time and current state of units.

 ## Technologies used
 - C#
 - Windows Forms (.NET 5.0)

+## Features